Documentation

 FieldDescription

-agentNameThe display name shown in your dashboard next to the connected dot.
+agentNameThe display name shown in your dashboard.
 Also sent with every payment evaluation so you can write per-agent policies.

 Changing the agent name